-We will resume our 8.15 am to 8.45 am breakfast club as soon as it is safe to do so, offering a selection of bagels, fresh fruit, and healthy drinks.
-Funded by the Department for Education as part of the National School Breakfast Programme, the club will be free for all students.
+Our breakfast runs from 8.00am to 8.40am, offering a selection of bagels, fresh fruit, cereal and healthy hot and cold drinks.
+Funded by the Department for Education as part of the National School Breakfast Programme, the club will be free for all students, booking is not required.

 Our school restaurant offers snacks, meals, and refreshments for our students and staff at break and lunchtime.

-We operate a cashless catering system for our students and staff to purchase from the canteen and snack shack.
+We operate a cashless catering system for our students and staff to purchase from the canteen.
 Keeping the school cashless helps prevent bullying, and guarantees that pupils are spending their money on healthy food.

-Parents are issued with a ParentPay account which allows them to add money to their child's account, and then students can make purchases at break and lunch using their fingertips at the till.
+Parents are issued with a BromCom (MCAS) account which allows them to add money to their child's account, and then students can make purchases at break and lunch using their pin code or name at the till.

 At break time the restaurant offers hot snacks, drinks, and fruit from the chiller cabinet, sandwiches, and baguettes.